 Now, with this easy htaccess WordPress security, your PHP files are protected from not allowed access and executions.
 But, keep in mind that this is just a protection and can’t guarantee at 100% that your blog won’t be hacked.

 As any other technology in the world, things are limited.
 And, even, the most powerful security company in the world can’t guarantee the protection.
-However, this simple protection will stronger the security level of your blog.
+However, this simple protection will improve the security level of your blog.

 Protect the wp-config file